sammy00/mastering-bitcoin-2ed/segregated-witness/README.md

 - Transaction Malleability
   - By moving the witness outside the transaction, the transaction hash used as an identifier no longer includes the witness data
   - With Segregated Witness, transaction hashes become immutable by anyone other than the creator of the transaction
     > Without segwit, attackers may introduce changes to the `scriptSig` of a tx to change it's `txid`
+    > Transaction malleability isn't a problem for most Bitcoin transactions which are designed to be added to the block chain immediately.
+But it does become a problem when the output from a transaction is spent before that transaction is added to the block chain.
 - Script Versioning
   - The addition of a script version number allows the scripting language to be upgraded in a soft-fork way
 - Network and Storage Scaling